 Report on line 11, column (a), any amounts paid or accrued by the life insurance company during the tax year for meals, beverages, and entertainment that are accounted for in statutory accounting income, regardless of the classification, nomenclature, or terminology used for such amounts, and regardless of how or where such amounts are classified in the life insurance company's statutory income statement or the income and expense accounts maintained in the life insurance company's books and records.
-Report only amounts not otherwise reportable elsewhere on Schedule M-3, Parts II and III.
+Report only amounts not otherwise reportable elsewhere on Schedule M-3, Parts II and penalties, regardless of whether the fines and penalties are civil or criminal, regardless of the classification, nomenclature, or terminology used for the fines or penalties by the imposing authority in its actions or documents, and regardless of how or where the fines or penalties are classified in the corporation's financial income statement or the income and expense accounts maintained in the corporation's books and records.
+Also report on line 12, column (a), the reversal of any overaccrual of any amount described in this paragraph.
+See section 162(f) for additional guidance.